-ALWAYS move the throttle lever quickly, without hesitation, because increasing the engine speed slowly causes the clutch to slip.
+ALWAYS move the throttle lever quickly without hesitation, because increasing the engine speed slowly causes the clutch to slip.

-2. The direction control lever allows the machine to be moved either backward or forward (Figure 21).
-The direction control lever is normally in the forward position and the machine automatically moves forward.
+The direction control lever allows the machine to be moved either backward or forward (Figure 21).
+When the direction control lever is pushed forward, the machine moves forward.
 When pulled backward, the machine moves backward.